vinil91/duplicates/README.md

       }
     });
 ```
-If it has found more than once, we put in the output array.
+If it was found more than once, we put in the output array.
 ```
     return count > 1;
 ```